Nearsoft/jobs/readme.md

 * That is able to write code highly maintainable and scalable
 * Willingness to be at Hermosillo the necessary time in order to get familiar with the code and the client

-### Ruby Engineer

-* Minimum of 5+ years of work experience with at least 3+ years of back end Ruby/Rails development
-* Experience with other programming languages such as Java is a definite asset
-* Experience with a range of data stores, including relational (SQL), column-oriented and key-value stores such as Postgres, Memcached, Redis and Redshift
-* Knowledge of professional software engineering best practices for the full software development life cycle, including coding standards, code reviews, source control management, agile development, build processes, testing, and operations
-* Experience with the following technologies is preferred:
-    * AWS platform and its many components (S3, API Gateway, Lambda, etc.)
-    * Microservices architecture
-    * Swagger and RESTful API design
-    * Docker containerization

 ## Credit